Run GitLab Runner in a container

 Tier: Free, Premium, Ultimate Offering: GitLab.com, Self-managed

-This is how you can run GitLab Runner inside a Docker container.
+This page explains how to run GitLab Runner inside a Docker container.

-GitLab Runner Docker images (based on Ubuntu or Alpine Linux) are designed as wrappers around the standard gitlab-runner command, like if GitLab Runner was installed directly on the host.
+GitLab Runner Docker images are based on Ubuntu or Alpine Linux.
+They are wrappers around the standard gitlab-runner command, like if you installed GitLab Runner directly on the host.

 docker run --rm -t -i gitlab/gitlab-runner --help